ANUcybernetics/panic/README.md

 1. Type something (anything!) on the keyboard
 2. Hit the red button & get ready to PANIC!
 3. Keep watching to see the initial output, then the subsequent outputs
-4. What questions does this raise about feedback loops in genAI-augmented systems?
+4. What questions does this raise about feedback loops in GenAI-augmented systems?